matt-may/matt-may.github.io/_posts/2016-12-22-building-bitsy.markdown

 through all your past notes and quickly search them.
 My motivation to create it was that Notes, while a wonderful little app, is not accessible via the Web and thus can't be accessed on Windows or other non-Apple devices.
-I also hadn't enjoyed the user experience of Evernote, finding it almost too minimalistic and not wanting to upgrade to a paid plan.
+I also hadn't enjoyed the user experience of Evernote, finding it lacking personality and not wanting to upgrade to a paid plan.

 While it took a little getting used to, once I fully groked React's